Free Trial

 Image showing the free trial banner

-Animation demonstrating the invoice editor tour
+Image showing the key stages of the invoice editor tour

 Inline visuals inform users at a glance which subscription tier a paid feature is packaged under.

-Image showing package icons within invoice editor
+Image showing package icons within the invoice editor

 Encouraging Exploration